Using Customer Data Analytics to Increase Your Marketing ROI

 Store Your Data

 Moving on: the sorted data needs to be stored in a data warehouse.
-Storage is critical for data analytics for many reasons such as the storage amount, speed of retrieving data from it, safety of your data from breaches, redundancy if hardware fails…
+Storage is critical for data analytics for many reasons such as the storage amount, speed of retrieving data from it, safety of your data from breaches, and redundancy if hardware fails…

 A data warehouse stores data collected from your website, business applications, databases, and other sources.
 It also keeps your data organized for easy access and analysis.